maubot/translate/README.md

 ## supported languages:

-Since this depends on which translation provider you chose and can even vary from one LibreTranslate instance to another, you can use the following command to get all the supported languages and their codes:
+Since this depends on which translation provider you choose and can even vary from one LibreTranslate instance to another, you can use the following command to get all the supported languages and their codes: